LimoWanKenobi/LimoResume/resume.md

 __[Digipro S.A.](http://www.digipro.com.mx/)__
 _03/2008 – 11/2009_

-* Designed and developed the document visualisation web control for the Application Portal taking in consideration all the security restrictions imposed by the banks.
+* Designed and developed the document visualization web control for a Software as a Service application taking in consideration all the security restrictions imposed by the banks.
 * Developed a tool to configure new instances of the main application reducing the configuration time of a project from 4 days to 4 hours.